-Net revenues comprise both net sales and license revenues.
+Net revenues comprise both net sales and license and other revenues.
 Net sales comprise sales from our primary product categories, which are apparel, footwear and accessories.
-Our license revenues consist of fees paid to us by our licensees in exchange for the use of our trademarks on products such as socks, team uniforms, baby and kids' apparel, eyewear, custom-molded mouth guards, as well as the distribution of our products in Japan.
+Our license and other revenues primarily consist of fees paid to us by our licensees in exchange for the use of our trademarks on core products, such as socks, team uniforms, baby and kids' apparel, eyewear, inflatable footballs and basketballs, as well as the distribution of our products in Japan.
+Beginning in December 2013, license and other revenues includes platform license, subscription and digital advertising revenues generated from our MapMyFitness business.

-Cost of goods sold consists primarily of product costs, inbound freight and duty costs, outbound freight costs, handling costs to make products floor-ready to customer specifications, royalty payments to endorsers based on a predetermined percentage of sales of selected products and write downs for inventory obsolescence.
+Cost of goods sold consists primarily of product costs, inbound freight and duty costs, outbound freight costs, handling costs to make products floorready to customer specifications, royalty payments to endorsers based on a predetermined percentage of sales of selected products and write downs for inventory obsolescence.
 The fabrics in many of our products are made primarily of petroleum-based synthetic materials.
 Therefore our product costs, as well as our inbound and outbound freight costs, could be affected by long term pricing trends of oil.
 In general, as a percentage of net revenues, we expect cost of goods sold associated with our apparel and accessories to be lower than that of our footwear.
-No cost of goods sold is associated with license revenues.
+A limited portion of cost of goods sold is associated with license and other revenues, primarily website hosting and other costs related to our MapMyFitness business.

 We include outbound freight costs associated with shipping goods to customers as cost of goods sold; however, we include the majority of outbound handling costs as a component of selling, general and administrative expenses.
 As a result, our gross profit may not be comparable to that of other companies that include outbound handling costs in their cost of goods sold.
 Outbound handling costs include costs associated with preparing goods to ship to customers and certain costs to operate our distribution facilities.
-These costs were \$7.2 million and \$5.4 million for the three months ended June 30, 2012 and 2011, respectively, and \$14.6 million and \$10.2 million for the six months ended June 30, 2012 and 2011, respectively.
+These costs were \$11.3 million and \$9.0 million for the three months ended March 31, 2014 and 2013, respectively.

 Our selling, general and administrative expenses consist of costs related to marketing, selling, product innovation and supply chain and corporate services.
 Personnel costs are included in these categories based on the employees' function.
-Personnel costs include salaries, benefits, incentives and stock-based compensation related to the employee.
+Personnel costs include salaries, benefits, incentives and stock-based compensation related to our employees.
 Our marketing costs are an important driver of our growth.
-Marketing costs consist primarily of commercials, print ads, league, team, player and event sponsorships and depreciation expense specific to our in-store fixture program.
-In addition, marketing costs include costs associated with our Special Make-Up Shop located at one of our distribution facilities where we manufacture a limited number of products primarily for our league, team, player and event sponsorships.
-Selling costs consist primarily of costs relating to sales through our wholesale channel, commissions paid to third parties and the majority of our direct to consumer sales channel costs, including the cost of factory house and specialty store leases.
-Product innovation and supply chain costs include our apparel, footwear and accessories product innovation, sourcing and development costs, distribution facility operating costs, and costs relating to our Hong Kong and Guangzhou, China offices which help support product development, manufacturing, quality assurance and sourcing efforts.
-Corporate services primarily consist of corporate facility operating costs and company-wide administrative expenses.
+Marketing costs consist primarily of commercials, print ads, league, team, player and event sponsorships and depreciation expense specific to our in-store fixture program for our concept shops.
+Selling costs consist primarily of costs relating to sales through our wholesale channel, commissions paid to third parties and the majority of our direct to consumer sales channel costs, including the cost of brand and factory house store leases.
+Product innovation and supply chain costs include development and innovation costs associated with our apparel, footwear and accessories products and our MapMyFitness business, along with our sourcing and distribution facility operating costs.
+Costs relating to our Jakarta, Indonesia and Hong Kong and Guangzhou, China offices which help support product design, manufacturing, quality assurance and sourcing efforts are also included in product innovation and supply chain costs.
+Corporate services costs primarily consist of company-wide administrative expenses.

-Other income (expense), net consists of unrealized and realized gains and losses on our derivative financial instruments and unrealized and realized gains and losses on adjustments that arise from fluctuations in foreign currency exchange rates relating to transactions generated by our international subsidiaries.
+Other expense, net consists of unrealized and realized gains and losses on our foreign currency derivative financial instruments and unrealized and realized gains and losses on adjustments that arise from fluctuations in foreign currency exchange rates relating to transactions generated by our international subsidiaries.